omerowitz/marvelsoft/README.md

 The entire test project consists of total **35 unit tests** for various test cases of the console application.

-Test classes are prefixed with a `Test_` followed by an alphabetic letter ie. `A_` followed by a class which is tested, for example:
+Test classes are prefixed with a `Test_` followed by an alphabetic letter i.e. `A_` followed by a class which is tested, for example:

 ```
 Test_D_InterfaceParser